costycnc/W600-pico-lasergrbl-protocol/empty w600-pico/readme.md

 and disconnect from w600 module and connect with your wifi modem when need to navigated on internet.

+If want create automatically an access point (connect directly with w600) when restart w600 ... ulpoad boot.py from ap folder

+If want connect automatically w600 with your router when restart w600 ... upload boot.py from router folder

+       ...
+       wlan.active(True)
+       wlan.connect("name", "psw")#insert name and password of your router for i in range(16):
+       ...

+change "name" and "password" with your home router name and password

 ### Costycnc foam cutter